Ethan-LN/Stock-Price-Tracking/README.md

 # 📈 Stock Price Traking and Prediction Project

-Welcome to the Gold Price Prediction project!
-This project aims to predict gold prices in the stock market using machine learning techniques.
+Welcome to the Stock Price Prediction project!
+This project aims to predict stock prices in the stock market using machine learning techniques.
 The project utilizes a client-server architecture with React as the front-end framework, .NET Web and .NET Core as the back-end frameworks, and Python machine learning models integrated for data analysis.
 The project also includes Docker for containerization and Azure Cloud for deployment.

 ## 🚀 Features